gpertea/tensorQTL_R/README.md

 In order to start this notebook, you have to activate the proper `tensorqtl` environment:

-`conda activate tensorqtl`.
+`conda activate tensorqtl`

-Then jupyter lab can be started with `jupyter lab` command, and chunks have to be executed in order.
+Then jupyter lab can be started with `jupyter lab` command, then in the browser UI that opens, load the `03_run_tensorqtl.ipynb` script.
+Chunks have to be executed in order.

-Edit the 2nd cell of the notebook before executing it, to specify the appropriate values for the variables there.
+Edit the 2nd cell of the notebook before executing it, in order to specify the appropriate values for the variables there.

 ### 4. Gathering and filtering tensorQTL output: 04_gather_eqtl_results.Rmd